Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Diagrammatic, Abstract Topos

+We should still demonstrate that Badiou's world of $T$-sets is actually the \textit{category} of sheaves $\Sh(T, J)$ and that it will, consequentially, hold up to those conditions of a topos listed above.
+To shift to the categorical setting, one first needs to define a relation between objects.
+These relations, the so called 'natural transformations' we encountered in relation Yoneda lemma, should satisfy conditions Badiou regards as 'complex arrangements'.

+\begin{dfn}[Relation] A \textit{relation} from the object $(A, \Id_{\alpha})$ to the object $(B, \Id_{\beta})$ is a map $\rho: A \to B$ such that \end{dfn} \begin{prop} It is a rather easy consequence of these two presuppositions that it respects the order relation $\leq$ one retains and that if $a \ddagger b$ are two compatible elements, then also $\rho(a) \ddagger \rho(b)$\endnote{Badiou, \textit{Logics of Worlds}, 2009. pp. 338--339.}.
+Thus such a relation itself is compatible with the underlying $T$-structures.\end{prop}

-Regardless of Badiou's\footnote{Badiou, \textit{Logics of Worlds}, 2009. p.
+Given these definitions, regardless of Badiou's\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
 339.} confusion about the structure of the 'power-object', it is safe to assume that Badiou has demonstrated that there is at least a \textit{category} of $T$-$\sets$ if not yet a topos.
-Its objects are defined as $T$-sets situated in the 'world $\m$'\footnote{ Despite the fact that the category of $\sets$ --- which isn't itself a set as Badiou demonstrates in the case of the 'world $\m$' --- is 'paradoxic' given the Russell's paradox, one may now safely replace the category $\sets$ with any category $\Ss$, which satisfies the basic properties of the set-theoretic world $\sets$ --- it satisfies a categorical version of the axiom of choice (AC) and (SG) and has a natural number object; and finally its subobject-classifier equals $\Two$ --- it is 'bi-valued'.} together with their respective equalisation functions $\Id_{\alpha}$.
-It is obviously Badiou's 'diagrammatic' aim is to demonstrate that this category is a topos; and ultimately to reduce any 'diagrammatic' claim of 'democratic materialism' to the constituted, non-diagrammatic objects such as $T$-sets.
-In this section, I discuss Badiou's 'struggles' regarding this affair.
-The 'struggle' relates not only to mathematics as a technical quality but implies philosophical inaccuracies as well.
+Its objects are defined as $T$-sets situated in the 'world $\m$'\endnote{ Despite the fact that the category of $\sets$---which isn't itself a set as Badiou demonstrates in the case of the 'world $\m$'---is 'paradoxic' based on Russell's argument, one may now safely replace the category $\sets$ with any category $\Ss$, which satisfies the basic properties of the set-theoretic world $\sets$: a topos satisfying the categorical version of the axiom of choice (AC) and support generators (SG) and has a natural number object; and finally its subobject-classifier equals $\Two$ or is 'bi-valued'.} together with their respective equalization functions $\Id_{\alpha}$.
+It is obviously Badiou's 'diagrammatic' aim to demonstrate that this category is a topos and, ultimately, to reduce any 'diagrammatic' claim of 'democratic materialism' to the constituted, non-diagrammatic objects such as $T$-sets.
+That is, by showing that the particular set of objects is a categorical makes him assume that every category should take a similar form: a classical mistake of reasoning referred to as \textit{affirming the consequent}.
+In the next section, we discuss Badiou's struggles regarding this affair.
+This is not only a technical issue but philosophically alarming as well.